Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells: Frequency domain EM response of a conductive, permeable well

-In Figure \ref{fig:excitation-time}, we demonstrated how the anomalous currents due to increased permeability of a well may improve our ability to excite a target, particularly at later times.
+In the previous section, we demonstrated how the anomalous currents due to increased permeability of a well may improve our ability to excite a target, particularly at later times (Figure \ref{fig:excitation-time-integrated}).
 With frequency, we observe similar anomalous currents, but since the transmitter is always on, whether these additional currents translate to additional excitation depends upon the frequency and the position of the target of interest with respect to the well.